 Non-Contract Employees are those employees who are not employed under a Diocesan contract.
-These employees will receive a Letter of Employment.
+These employees will receive a Compensation Statement.
 Employment is at the mutual consent of RCS and the employee.
 Accordingly, the employee or RCS can terminate the employment relationship at will.